-On your Intel-based Mac, use the Keyboard pane of Keyboard System Preferences to change options for keyboard and function keys, and for keyboard backlighting.
-If your Mac has a Touch Bar, you can change options for the behavior of the Touch Bar and the Fn key on the keyboard.
+On your Mac, use the Keyboard pane of Keyboard System Preferences to change options for keyboard and function keys, and for keyboard backlighting.
+Depending on your Mac model, or if you’re using a Magic Keyboard, you can change options for the behavior of the Touch Bar and the Fn key or Globe key on the keyboard.

 Key Repeat, Delay Until Repeat

 Set how quickly characters repeat when you press and hold certain keyboard keys, and how long to wait before repeating them.
 See Set how quickly a key repeats.

 If your Mac has a backlit keyboard, automatically adjust the level of backlighting in low-light conditions.

 Turn keyboard backlight off after [time period] of inactivity

 If your Mac has a backlit keyboard, select the checkbox, then click the pop-up menu to choose how long your Mac is idle before the keyboard backlighting is automatically turned off.
 See Turn your Mac keyboard’s backlighting on or off.

 Touch Bar shows